COVESA/vissr/tutorial/content/build-system/hello-world/_index.md

 ```
 {"action":"subscribe","path":"Vehicle.Speed","filter":{"variant":"timebased","parameter":{"period":"10000"}},"requestId":"246"}
 ```
-The server will issue event messages every ten seconds, and it can after a number of events has been received that the value is randomly changed.
+The server will issue event messages every ten seconds, and it can after a number of events has been received be seen that the value is randomly changed.
 To unsubscribe, issue the request:
 ```
 {"action":"unsubscribe","subscriptionId":"1","requestId":"240"}